Spectators are Easier to Control than Thinkers

 Kant’s Sapere aude is often translated as “Dare to know.”
 He did not have push notifications.

-The modern challenge is not that knowledge is forbidden.
+The modern challenge isn’t that knowledge is forbidden.
 It is that knowledge is constantly interrupted.
 We swapped the work of thinking for the comfort of commentary.
 We consume events like spectators, then mistake our reaction for participation.

 That shift matters.
 A spectator has feelings about the game.
 A citizen has responsibility for outcomes.
-The interface does not care which one you are, as long as you stay active.
+The interface doesn’t care which one you are, as long as you stay active.

 Consensus is now a default setting Link to heading

-Groupthink is not new.
+Groupthink isn’t new.
 What’s new is how cheaply it can be produced.

 Trending topics create a quick illusion of consensus.
 You see the same framing repeated, the same jokes, the same moral posture, and your brain does what brains do.
 It assumes the crowd knows something you do not.

 Nuance, meanwhile, is expensive.
 It takes time.
 It takes reading past the first paragraph.
-It sometimes requires saying, “I’m not sure yet,” which is not rewarded in most online spaces.
+It sometimes requires saying, “I’m not sure yet,” which isn’t rewarded in most online spaces.
 The easiest way to stay socially safe is to mirror the dominant tone and keep moving.

 Misinformation scales better than corrections Link to heading